-Employees must provide 30 days advance notice of the need to take FMLA leave when the need is foresonable.
-When 30 days notice is not possible, the employee must provide notice as seen as practicable and generally must comply with an employer's normal call in procedures
+Employees must provide 30 days advance notice of the need to take FMLA eave when the need is forestainte.
+When 30 days notice is not possible, the employee noted provide notice as egon as practicable and generally must comply with an employer's occupal call, in procedures

-Employees must provide sufficient information for the employer to construint of the leave may qualify for FMLA protection and the auticipated timing and duration of the leave.
-Sufficient information may include first the amployee is unable to perform job functions.
-The Bunily menther is unable to peakern daily activities, the need for hospitalization or continuing treatment by a health care provider, or circumstances supporting the need for military family leave.
-Employees also and inform the employer if the requested leave is for a mason for which FMLA lower was previously taken or certified.
-Employees also may be required to provide a out litest ion and periodic constitution supporting the need for leave.
+Employees must provide sufficient information for the employer to actermine of the leave may qualify for FMLA postertion and the out-cipated. timing and duration of the leave.
+Sufficient information may include first the analogue is unable to perform job functions, the family mather is unable to position shall yearly include the position shall year with the need for hospitalization or continuing treatment. by a total the care provider, or circumstances supporting the need for military by a territ core provider, the createstrates supplied in the day of initial plane.
+Employers also must for a making the employers in the requested leave is for a mason for which better.
+A provide a wait least some and periodic material features also may be reclaimed to provide a wait least some and periodic material features.